 - 477-478 STATISTICAL METHOD.
 A study of statistical methods in the analysis of economic and social phenomena.
 It is the aim of the course to prepare, present and interpret statistical reports and data.
 Prerequisite: College Algebra.

-3 credits each semester. - 503.
+3 credits each semester. - 482.
+ECONOMIC HISTORY OF THE AMERICAN NEGRO FROM 1865 TO 1930[•] A study of the way in which the American Negro has earned a living from slavery up to the present time.
+3 credits second semester. - 503.
 MONEY MARKETS.
 A detailed study of central bank operation in both the U.S. and Europe, particularly with reference to policy, effectiveness, open market operations and control over money rates and rate making.
 Statistical data will be generally used as a basis for the course.
 3 credits first semester. - 504.
 INVESTMENTS.
 A comparison of forms of investments and a study of the machinery of security issuance and distribution, investment houses, stock and commodity exchanges, and organized speculation.
 Public policy and interest will control the point of view taken.
-Prerequisite: Corporation Finance and Problems in Finance.
+Prerequisites: Corporation Finance and Problems in Finance.

 545-546.
 RESEARCH IN ECONOMICS.
-Prerequisite; Approval of the instructor.
+Prerequisite: Approval of the instructor.